 Responsible investing is the integration of environment, social and governance (ESG)-related risks and opportunities into research, valuations, portfolio construction and ownership activities.
 At Electus we understand how such risks can impact on long-term sustainability and forecasting of cash flows when valuing companies.
 We therefore include these factors in our fundamental valuations process which informs our stock selection, sector allocation, portfolio construction and proxy voting (record).

 However, it is our passion for good corporate governance that distinguishes us as a responsible investor.
-We regularly engage with the senior management and chairmen of the companies in which our clients are invested, or will potentially invest, discussing issues such as strategy and its execution, business model risk, balance sheet management, capital allocation, share issues, executive incentives and remuneration.
+We regularly engage with the senior management and chairperson of the companies in which our clients are invested, or will potentially invest, discussing issues such as strategy and its execution, business model risk, balance sheet management, capital allocation, share issues, executive incentives and remuneration.

 Electus Corporate Engagement Actions